G381N/ElcitaBusinessCard/README.md

-# ELCITA Ltd Business Card
+# ELCITA Ltd Business Card made for Elcita

 This repository contains a **Next.js** project hosted on **Firebase Studio**.
 It provides a template for creating online business cards for **ELCITA Ltd** staff.